craftingcity/The-Known-World/Notes on the Multiverse/The Alaturmenian/Inner/Alaturmen/Tracking/Guild Tracking/Magical Items of Note.md

 	Threat Level: RED
 	Entry Class: TRINKET SET
-	Source: Simon Hollyanne (TL-G contained, confirmed deceased) Last Known Keeper: KEEPER
+	Source: Simon Hollyanne (TL-G contained, confirmed deceased) Last Known Keeper: Quartermaster, Vault 2

-	Entry Description: GME-020 is stored within Vault 0's Warm Storage sector in a 5'x1'x1' darksteel container lined with a soft textile and fit with ten equidistant display rods on which each GME-020 instance rests.
+	Entry Description: GME-020 is stored within Vault 2's Warm Storage sector in a 5'x1'x1' darksteel container lined with a soft textile and fit with ten equidistant display rods on which each GME-020 instance rests.

 	GME-020 is a set of 10 identical 11" gold chain-loops that lack unique or identifying text or markings.
 The Guild controls all 10 GME-020 instances.
 While worn, the GME-020 instance will slowly shrink at a constant rate.
 Experimentation has revealed this rate of shrinkage to be three-tenths of a centimeter per hour.
 As the GME-020 instance continues to shrink, it will eventually burrow itself into the flesh of it's wearer, and eventually cut through muscle and bone.
 When a GME-020 instance is removed from its wearer, typically as it falls off once a limb is dismembered, it returns to its typical size.

-	GME-020 was created in the late 50s - at the height of the Bandit Lord's reign, and just before their fall - and have been used only twice, disregarding experimentations; the first was used in a pair, named GME-020-1 and -2 respectively, in the dismemberment of Syr Saxon's left arm and right leg, which resulted in his death via exsanguination, and the second was used alone, named GME-020-3, in the beheading of Jacqi Simon
+	GME-020 was created in the late 50s - at the height of the Bandit Lord's reign, and just before their fall - and have been used only twice, disregarding experimentations; the first was used in a pair, named GME-020-1 and -2 respectively, in the dismemberment of Syr Saxon's left arm and right leg, which resulted in his death via exsanguination, and the second was used alone, named GME-020-3, in the beheading of Jacqi Simonson, immediately resulting in her death.
+All 10 GME-020 instances were recovered by Arthur Simonson during the Unification of Prosper, and were kept in the Chapter House Constantia before they were eventually moved into their current location.
 ```

 #### Crafts of Dwarvenkind